 MEAT does exactly what it says on the tin – serves meat!
 Seasoned, cured and roasted all in-house, the meats here are absolutely amazing.
 Meat-lovers – this is where you definitely need to head to in Edmonton!

 We decided to go for chicken and bbq ribs, served up with garlic fries, baked beans (but not as you know it), mac and cheese (so good) and winter veg.

-Dessert was pecan pie…(which I managed to wolf-down before realizing I hadn’t taken photos of it).
+The dessert was pecan pie…(which I managed to wolf down before realizing I hadn’t taken photos of it).

 Suffice it to say, this entire day has shown us that Edmontonians definitely know a thing or two about good food!